 Successful people around the world have their morning routines down to a fine art.
 So just how does Rosie Huntington-Whiteley start her day?
-Savoir Flair’s Beauty Editor-at-Large sat down with the supermodel at the launch of the new Hourglass ‘Vanish Airbrush Concealer’ (she has just been announced as the first-ever ambassador for the brand), where we didn’t just get a sneak peek of her amazing new Rosie for Hourglass lip color, but also her morning rituals – favorite workouts and go-to beauty products included.
+Savoir Flair’s Beauty Editor-at-Large sat down with the supermodel (who celebrates her 34th birthday today), where we got a sneak peek of her morning rituals – favorite workouts and go-to beauty products included.

 Once I am up and have that little bit of time to myself, I usually just potter around, make myself a matcha latte and chug a lot of water.
 I know it’s healthy and boring, but I try and drink a lot of water before anything else because it flushes everything out.
 Your body builds up toxins overnight, so I want to flush them all out, and I’m usually parched from the night.